-Some of the largest tech companies that deal extensively with AI have built their own feature stores (Uber, Twitter, Google, Netflix, Facebook, Airbnb, etc.).
+Some of the largest tech companies that deal extensively with AI have built their own feature stores (Uber, Twitter, Google, Netflix, Facebook, Airbnb, etc.), and the commercial landscape for feature stores has exploded in the last few years.
 This is a good indication to the rest of the industry of how important it is to use a feature store as a part of an efficient ML pipeline.

 Calculating and cataloging features for a feature store

 Creating and then calculating offline features can take place over an extended period of time.
 The calculations of online features, however, are much more challenging, requiring fast computation as well as fast access to the data.
 The data can be stored in memory or in a very fast key value database.
 The process itself can be performed on various services in the cloud or on a platform such as the Iguazio MLOps Platform that has all of these components as a part of its core offering.

 But first — let’s talk about access.
 Easy access.

 Offline features are built mostly on frameworks such as Spark or SQL, and then stored in a database or as parquet files.
 Online features, on the other hand, may require data access using APIs for streaming engines such as Kafka, Kinesis, or in-memory key-value databases such as Redis or Cassandra.